Victor7615/PetroCorpHSERAG/Readme.md

 -----

-##  Part 3: Deploying to Render
+## 🌐 Part 3: Deploying to Render

 The final step is to deploy your application to make it publicly accessible.

 ### Step 1: Prepare Your Repository

-Ensure your project has the following files at the root level:
+Ensure your project has the following files at the root level before you push to GitHub:

   * `Rag_app.py` (your application code)
   * `requirements.txt` (your dependencies)
   * `.gitignore` (to exclude `.env`, `__pycache__/`, etc.)
+  * `index.faiss` (the pre-built index)
+  * `documents.pkl` (the pre-built document chunks)

 ### Step 2: Create a New Web Service on Render